 Information on programs from Salvation Army of Muscogee County.

-Families facing a short term crisis can get help from the Muscogee County Salvation Army, including free groceries from a pantry, emergency rent or energy bill assistance and other support.
-The non-profit agency works to help those in which an unexpected hardship impacted their ability to remain self-sufficient.
+Families facing a short term crisis can get help from the Muscogee County Salvation Army, including free groceries from a pantry in Columbus Georgia, emergency rent or energy bill assistance and other support.
+The faith based non-profit agency works to help those in which an unexpected hardship impacted their ability to remain self-sufficient.
+There are also seasonal resources ranging from free back to school supplies or backpacks to summer snacks for students and the free Christmas gift Angel Tree program.

 Help is available for a number of needs.
 Events such as death of a family member, loss of employment, reduction in work hours, or medical issues can wreak havoc on personal finances.
 Through the agency's client service corp center, emergency funding or short term loans are available to help families meet their basic needs of daily living.
 The money paid out and assistance is a direct effort to prevent homelessness, unemployment, hunger, and poverty in general.